aaronliew/aaronliew.github.com/source/_posts/2015-04-08-android-automation-test-espresso.markdown

 ---
 layout: post
-title: "Android Automation Test- Espresso"
+title: "White-Box Testing- Espresso"
 date: 2015-04-08 01:13:17 +0800
 comments: true
-categories: [Android, Automation, Test, Espresso]
+categories: [Android, Automation, White-box Test, Espresso]
 ---

 One common approach to UI testing is to run tests manually and verify that the app is behaving as expected.
 However, this approach can be very time-consuming, tedious, and error-prone especially when we run tests on multiple devices.
 This is where Android Automated Tests becomes useful, it can perform repetitive task without human intervention.

-**White-box test - Espresso**
+**What is White-box Testing?**

 There are two types tests: white-box test and black-box test.
 White-box test is method of testing software that tests internal structures or workings of an application.
 Black-box test is method of examining the functionality of an application without peering into its internal structures or workings.
 In this project, I did white-box test on my code using Espresso library.